benracine/logging-into-rhino-from-home/README.md

 ### The action

-I think that in order to log into rhino from home that you will need to tell your mac a little bit more about what rhino really is.
+I think that in order to log into rhino from home that you will need to tell your macbook a little bit more about what rhino really is.
 I am probably bungling your usernames throughout.
 This is done by:

 - Editing the `~/.ssh/config` file also known as `/Users/kitcurtius/.ssh/config` (use sublime for this I suppose).